 - Status: Click the Status tab to download and install updates.

 - Log: Click the Log tab to show log information about the update status of PRTG, newest first.
 In the table list, you can filter the items by using the respective options.

 - Settings: Click the Settings tab to configure the auto-update and release channel.
 See Software Auto-Update below.

 If there is a new version available, you see detailed information about the available version.
 Read these notes carefully.
 You find a summary of current and past release notes below the update section.
-For detailed release notes, click PRTG Release Notes and Version History, which redirects you to the version history page on paessler.com.
+For more information about the release notes, see the Paessler website: PRTG Release Notes and Version History.

 To install the latest available version, click Install Update [version number].
 PRTG asks you to confirm installation and license.